How to Calculate Discounted Payback Period in Excel

 Using COUNTIF Function

-• Then, move to the I6 cell and use the VLOOKUP function to determine the Last Negative Cash Flow.
+• In cell I6 use the VLOOKUP function as follows to determine the Last Negative Cash Flow:

 =VLOOKUP(I5,B5:E15,4)

-Here, the I5 cell indicates the Negative Cash Flow (Years) value of 8.
+Cell I5 is the Negative Cash Flow (Years) value of 8.

 Formula Breakdown:

-• VLOOKUP(I5,B5:E15,4) → looks for a value in the left-most column of a table and then returns a value in the same row from a column you specify.
-Here, I5 ( lookup_value argument) is mapped from the B5:E15 (table_array argument) array.
-Finally, 4 (col_index_num argument) represents the column number of the lookup value.
+• VLOOKUP(I5,B5:E15,4) → looks for a value in the left-most column of a table and returns a value in the same row from a specified column.
+Here, I5 (the lookup_value argument) is mapped from the B5:E15 (table_array argument) array.
+4 (col_index_num argument) represents the column number of the lookup value.

 • Output → ($1,986)